anas-fareedi/ResQ/README.md

-# ResQ
-Its disaster management and releif tool using croud sourcing we have to manage this site for government , we had to take the data from the local government officials through which we had easily collect the data we are making it as soon as possible
-## it is on hold for some time

 # RESQ Backend (FastAPI)

-Backend for RESQ: a disaster relief platform where victims submit disaster reports and NGOs manage rescue operations.
+Backend for RESQ: a disaster relief and management platform where victims submit disaster reports and NGOs manage rescue operations. croud sourcing, we have to manage this site for government , we had to take the data from the local government officials through which we had easily collect the data

 ## Project Structure